-Q: Why is the agency issuing this guidance now?
+Q: Why did the Agency issue this guidance when they did?

 A. FDA’s Center for Veterinary Medicine (CVM) regulates GE animals under the new animal drug provisions of the Federal Food, Drug, and Cosmetic Act (FFDCA).
-As GE animals approach commercialization, we think it is important to issue guidance to clarify our regulatory process, and to gather input from the public and the regulated industry.
-In addition, we think publishing the guidance is timely in light of the recent adoption of the Codex Alimentarius guideline on assessing the safety of food from GE animals.
+As GE animals approach commercialization, we thought it was important to issue guidance to clarify our regulatory process, and to gather input from the public and the regulated industry.
+In addition, we thought publishing the guidance was timely in light of the recent adoption of the Codex Alimentarius guideline on assessing the safety of food from GE animals (2008).

 Q: How does “guidance for industry” differ from regulations?

 A: Regulations set out legally enforceable requirements.
 Guidances describe the agency's interpretation of, or policy on, a regulatory issue such as interpretation of statutory or regulatory requirements.
 Guidances are not themselves legally binding.
 Rather, they usually provide recommendations on how best to comply with statutory or regulatory requirements.
 The agency believes that the existing statutory authorities and regulations are sufficient to regulate these animals, and that providing guidance will help sponsors1 understand how these requirements apply to these animals.

 Q: Is my GE animal considered to be a “drug”?